-For this recipe and the sake of great texture, I don’t recommend using coconut flour.
+For this recipe and for the sake of great texture, I don’t recommend using coconut flour.
 Coconut flour absorbs liquid very quickly and you may end up with dry keto brownies.
 However, I’ve got another great keto brownie recipe with coconut flour for you.

-Why are My Keto Brownies Salty?
+Why is My Keto Brownies Salty?

 If your brownies end up salty is because you used salted butter.
 I recommend using unsalted butter because it will over powder the rest of the ingredients and make it incredibly salty.

 How to Store Keto Chocolate Brownies?

 Store fudgy keto brownies for up to one week in the refrigerator.
 Reheat the brownies in the microwave for a few seconds before serving.

 You can also freeze the brownies and eat them when craving a chocolatey keto dessert.
 Frozen keto brownies can be stored for up to 6 months.
 Just thaw them before serving!